 An often overlooked National Park, Apsley Gorge is a beautiful spot, conveniently located next to Bicheno.

-While you won’t find a tonne of hiking trails in this park, the Apsley Gorge and River circuit is definitely one to add ot the list.
-There are scenic gorge lookouts and even a big swimming hole to cool down in.
-This is considered an off-the-beaten path location that isn’t found on many travel guides, which is why it’s often missed by first-timers looking to travel in Tasmania.
+While you won't find that many hiking trails in this park, the Apsley Gorge and River circuit is definitely one to add to the list.
+There are scenic gorge lookouts and a big swimming hole to cool down in.

 50. Give a Helping Hand to Bob Brown

-Tasmania’s history is unequivocally unique in that it is rifled with a dark and definitive divide between activists and industry.
-Tassie’s unique location and resources has meant that its economy has relied on logging and mining for centuries.
+Tasmania's history is unequivocally unique in that it is rifled with a dark and definitive divide between activists and industry.
+Tassie's unique location and resources have meant that its economy has relied on logging and mining for centuries.

 51. Experience One of the World’s Most Scenic Coastal Flights

-Tasmania’s East Coast easily takes the cake in my opinion, as the most dramatic coastline in Australia, or perhaps even in the world!
-Could you think of a better way to witness the marvel of the Freycinet Peninsula, Maria Island or the Tasman Peninsula than from the seat of a scenic flight plane?
+Tasmania's East Coast easily takes the cake in my opinion, as the most dramatic coastline in Australia, or perhaps even in the world!
+Could you think of a better way to witness the marvel of the Freycinet Peninsula, Maria Island and the Tasman Peninsula than from the seat of a scenic flight plane?

-52. Walk on the Tessellated Pavement
+52. Tessellated Pavement

-While you will find some iconic 19th century cobblestone streets in Hobart, the Tessellated Pavement actually refers to a natural, geological phenomenon found on the Tasman Peninsula near Eaglehawk Neck.
+While you will find some iconic 19th-century cobblestone streets in Hobart, the Tessellated Pavement actually refers to a natural, geological phenomenon found on the Tasman Peninsula near Eaglehawk Neck.

-This geometric pattern pictured below is found in only a few places on earth.
-It’s caused by rare conditions that caused the rocks to fracture and then erode by sea waves to form a tile-like pattern.
+This geometric pattern pictured below is found in only a few places on Earth.
+It's caused by rare conditions that caused the rocks to fracture and then erode by sea waves to form a tile-like pattern.
+This Tasmania attraction is worth a visit as it's only a quick stop-over and a short walk from the car park.

 53. Explore the Huon Valley

-The Huon Valley is Tasmania’s prized produce region beginning just 30 minutes from Hobart and extending to the southernmost tip in Australia.
 The region is rich in history and culinary delights.
-Taste local honey and famous Tasmanian Pinot Noir at the many markets and farm to table restaurants.
+Taste local honey and famous Tasmanian Pinot Noir at the many markets and farm-to-table restaurants.

 54. Visit Shipstern Bluff